A study of the book “The Gospel Mystery of Sanctification” By Walter Marshall – part one

 Comprehending that in the 1600’s people were struggling with the same issues we are today.
 That his teachings helped become the core of the Puritan’s religious beliefs.
 A group that led to factions like the Quakers, which led one of these Quakers to be given a land grant by the British king.
-Which allow this Quaker to form the colony that came to be known as the state of Pennsylvania.
-That from his beliefs came that colonies constitution, which led to the lion share of what is now the Constitution of the United States.
+Which allowed this Quaker to form the colony that came to be known as the state of Pennsylvania.
+His faith that from his beliefs became that colonies constitution, which led to the lion share of what is now the Constitution of the United States.

 This trail should make people reawaken to the need to seek out sanctification by returning to the laws within the Bible and obeying them.
 Not in a legalistic way like the Catholic and Greek Orthodox Church, but truly following and living all the commandments in the Bible.
 In faith and love of God and His son the Lord Jesus Christ.
 To once again treat them, not as suggestions, but what they are: laws, we are to adhere to and follow to the best of our abilities.